OctopusDeploy/docs/docs/administration/sync-instances/index.md

 hideInThisSection: true
 ---

-Syncing instances is when projects appear on more than one Octopus Deploy instance with a delta between instances.
+Syncing instances is involves copying projects and all the required scaffolding data between Octopus Deploy instances with a known delta.
 The delta can be different environments, targets, tenants, or even variable values.
 Each instance has a separate database, storage, and URL.

-Keeping multiple instances in sync is a non-trivial task as you will have to design and maintain a syncing process.
-That syncing process is complex as it will need to know the data to sync and the data to leave alone.
-This guide will walk you through when you should split and sync multiple instances, when you shouldn't, tooling available, and how to design a syncing process.
+Keeping multiple instances in sync is a complex task involving dozens if not hundreds of decisions on the data to sync and the data to be left alone.
+This guide will walk you through when you should do this, when you shouldn't, tooling available, and how to design a syncing process.

-:::warning
+:::problem
-TL;DR; splitting an instance and syncing it should be done when all other options are exhausted.
+TL;DR; copying projects between instances should be done when all other options are exhausted.
 There is no provided tooling to support syncing instances with different environments, tenants, or variable values.
-The syncing process will have to be created by you because of the dozens if not hundreds of decisions to make.
-That, in turn, means you will have to maintain the process.
+Due to the number of decisions and business rules, you will have to create and maintain a custom syncing process.
 Before making this decision, reach out to [customersuccess@octopus.com](mailto:customersuccess@octopus.com) to see if there are alternatives.
 :::

 ## When to split an instance

-Only split and sync multiple instances when Octopus lacks a critical feature to satisfy a company policy, industry regulation, or a business contract.
+Split and sync instances only when Octopus lacks a critical feature to satisfy a company policy, industry regulation, or a business contract.
 The use cases we've seen in the past are:

-- A separate **Dev/Test** instance and a **Staging/Production** instance so developers can have unlimited access to make changes, but **Production** must be locked down.
+- A separate **Dev/Test** instance and a **Staging/Production** instance so developers can have unlimited access to make changes, but **Production** must be locked down because of a business contract.
 - A primary **Dev/Test/Staging/Production** instance with an isolated **Production** only instance for a set of targets because of regulations such as the separate instance must be hosted in Azure Gov.
 - A separate instance for a specific set of tenants.
 Like the above use case, except all the environments are the same, only the tenants are different.

 ## Consider alternatives

-In our experience, the primary reason for splitting an instance is due to permissions.
-Octopus Deploy's Role-Based Access control is robust and supports various use cases.
+In talking to users, the primary reason for splitting an instance is due to permissions.
+Before doing that, research the built-in role-based access control as it supports a variety of common permissions use cases.

 - Developers can modify the deployment process, deploy to **Development**, **Test**, and **Staging** but not **Production**.
 - System admins can modify deployment targets in Octopus, deploy to **Production** but cannot modify a deployment process.